-Utilizing this expertise, we explain here how to build remote desktop software.
+We explain here how to build the best remote desktop software.
 Read on.

 There is a growing market for remote desktop software.
 The following observations illustrate that: